17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Yes, the first time you see it, you’ll wonder what on earth is happening.
 I’m not going to lie: it does look a bit odd, but bear with it because it’s a big tradition.

-Oil wrestling is a very popular and historic sport that dates back to the days of ancient Mesopotamia.
-The most famous festival is found in Edirne, and it’s been held every year since 1362.
+Oil wrestling is a historic sport with roots stretching back centuries in Anatolia and the wider region.
+The most famous festival is held in Edirne and has been held every year since 1362.

 Basically, quite large men will cover themselves in oil and wrestle one another until one loses.
 A loss happens when one man’s navel (belly button) faces the sky – basically, he’s on his back.
-These matches can go on for a while – anything up to 40 minutes.
+These matches can last for extended periods, with championship bouts sometimes lasting over an hour under traditional rules.

-Turkey is a Muslim country, and that means that circumcision is a big part of traditional life.
-It is considered a significant cultural and religious practice in Islam and is often performed as part of a religious tradition.
+Turkey is a predominantly Muslim country, and circumcision is a significant cultural and religious tradition.
+It is a significant cultural and religious practice in Islam and is often performed as part of a rite.

 The sünnet celebration takes place after the circumcision, and the young boy wears a special outfit and holds a scepter.
 In some cases, they sit in the back of an open-back car and drive around the locality with car horns beeping.